-- 5.3.3.7 Character Area policies will establish how the density and population to employment targets will be achieved within Community Nodes. - 5.3.3.8 Community Nodes will develop as centres for surrounding Neighbourhoods and be a location for mixed use development. - 5.3.3.9 Investments in community infrastructure, as well as commercial, recreational, educational, cultural and entertainment uses, will be encouraged in Community Nodes. - 5.3.3.10 Community Nodes are intended to serve as older adult clusters where community infrastructure, services, and programs to serve the needs of older adults will be directed. - 5.3.3.11 Development in Community Nodes will be in a form and density that complements the existing character of historical Nodes or that achieves a high quality urban environment within more recently developed Nodes. - 5.3.3.12 Community Nodes will be served by frequent transit services that provide city wide connections.
+- 5.3.3.7 Character Area policies will establish how the density and population to employment targets will be achieved within Community Nodes. - 5.3.3.8 Redevelopment of Mixed Use sites in Community Nodes that result in a loss of commercial floor space will not be permitted unless it can be demonstrated that the planned function of the commercial component will be maintained after redevelopment. - 5.3.3.9 Investments in community infrastructure, as well as commercial, recreational, educational, cultural and entertainment uses, will be encouraged in Community Nodes. - 5.3.3.10 Community Nodes are intended to serve as older adult clusters where community infrastructure, services, and programs to serve the needs of older adults will be directed. - 5.3.3.11 Development in Community Nodes will be in a form and density that complements the existing character of historical Nodes or that achieves a high quality urban environment within more recently developed Nodes. - 5.3.3.12 Community Nodes will be served by frequent transit services that provide city wide connections.
 Some Community Nodes will also be served by higher order transit facilities, which provide connections to neighbouring municipalities. - 5.3.3.13 Community Nodes will be developed to support and encourage active transportation as a mode of transportation.